Principal Investigator: José Meirinhos

 Medieval philosophical literature is diversified in literary genres whose reading depends on the understanding of the respective structures and functions.

 GENERAL RESEARCH GUIDELINES

-1) To be productive and produce results, research in medieval philosophy can't renounce the specialization and analytical detail that correspond to its own subject matter, taking as a given that erudition is indispensable in this domain of philosophical studies.
+1) To be insightful research in medieval philosophy can't renounce the specialization and analytical detail that correspond to its own subject matter, so we take as fact that erudition is indispensable in this domain of philosophical studies.

-2) Under the conviction that scientific work on such a vast and rich chronological span demands multiplicity of approaches, as those which we combine in both research groups of the Thematic Line:
+2) We share the conviction that scientific work on such a vast and rich chronological span demands a multiplicity of approaches, as those which we combine in both research groups of the Thematic Line: